-Our Be a Chorister for a Day event takes place annually, this year on Tuesday, 12 November 2019 and is the perfect opportunity for girls to experience life as a chorister, from morning rehearsal through to school lessons, and finally a short service of Evensong when they will have the chance to sing with the Cathedral Choir.
+Our Chorister Experience Day event takes place annually, this year on Tuesday, 12 November 2019 and is the perfect opportunity for girls to experience life as a chorister, from morning rehearsal through to school lessons, and finally a short service of Evensong when they will have the chance to sing with the Cathedral Choir.

 The Cathedral’s Director of Music is happy to meet and pre-audition any interested students to give feedback.
 Contact Christopher Gray on 01872 276782 or firstname.lastname@example.org.

 For information about Truro School, including fees, scholarships and means-tested bursaries, registration and chorister application forms, contact Jayne Grigg, Director of Admissions on 01872 246062 or email@example.com.

 Our school motto, Esse Quam Videri, (to be rather than to seem to be) captures the essence of our identity.
 From Nursery right through to Sixth Form the Truro School Community shares the same values and approach to education which help to shape our identity.
 Underpinned by strong Christian principles, we are a caring and inclusive community which values, nurtures and develops each individual.
 Click on the links below to find out more.